apache/oozie/docs/src/site/markdown/DG_SshActionExtension.md

 The first retry will wait a configurable period of time ( 3 seconds by default) before check.
 The following retries will wait 2 times of previous wait time.

+Note: [OOZIE-3569](https://issues.apache.org/jira/browse/OOZIE-3569)  patch fixes the bug that SSH Action will be incorrectly determined to be successful when Oozie pid is killed externally.
+It's released in version 5.3.0.
+Please note that this is an incompatible change and may cause some SSH Action tasks to fail during updating.

 **Syntax:**